 The end result will be Pineville’s first brewery when Middle James Brewing opens sometime in February.
 The partners are in the middle of renovating a 10,000-square-foot building in the Golf Village Building at 400 N. Polk St., which is just south of I-485.
 The taproom encompasses 5,200 square feet.

 The brewery is a 15-barrel brewhouse.
 It will make a variety of beers, including IPAs, pale ales, pilsners, Kolsch and stouts.
 There are also plans to brew sours in the future.
 Viapiano said he hopes to start brewing beer in the coming weeks.

 Viapiano started home brewing beer right after he reached the legal age to drink.
+Maybe back then there was nowhere for him to find a good fake id, or perhaps there was, but he just kept the use of it for drinking!
 He then attended a brewers’ program at the American Brewers Guild in Vermont, where he received professional training.
 He moved to Charlotte for an internship at Triple C Brewing and decided to make the area his home.

 “We are not going to shy away from brewing anything, and we are going to try and keep eight to 12 different beers on at all time,” Viapiano said.
 “There will also be beers that change with the seasons.”